Improving Your Credit, For Free

 Collection accounts, judgements and tax liens

-The status of accounts. (i.e.. are your closed accounts noted as closed)
+The status of accounts. (i.e.. are your closed accounts noted as being closed)

-If you find anything that needs to be removed or corrected, your next step is to dispute those items with both the original creditor and the 3 credit reporting agencies.
+If you find anything that needs to be corrected, your next step is to dispute those items with both the creditor and the credit reporting agency.
 Below we've included a step-by-step guide on how to complete this process.

-Once you've identified the problem areas on your credit report, disputing those items is easy.
-The easiest and quickest way to dispute any item, is to electronically file the dispute online through each credit reporting agency.
-Below are a few links to the credit reporting agencies where you can dispute things online.
+Once you've identified the problem areas of your credit report, disputing those items is your next step.
+A quick way to dispute items on your credit report, is to file a dispute online through each credit reporting agency's website.

 TransUnion = www.transunion.com/personal-credit/credit-disputes